Property & Mortgages - The Worst Businesses To Be

 My family loaned me money to tide me over until the Portfolio could support me and it.
-I had two full time property maintenance guys, and sadly I had to let go because I had no choice.
+I had two full time property maintenance guys, that sadly I had to let go because I had no choice.
 I had to make changes and come up with a new plan.

 A Job Wasn't a Possibility